jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/RedCanary-Threat-Detection-Report-2023.md

 cybercrime operations.
 As the technology that we rely on to conduct business continues to evolve,
 so do the threats that we face.
 Here’s what’s new in this year’s report:
-* Cloud and identity attacks are becoming more prevalent across our customers’ environments and appear for the first time in this report.
+Cloud and identity attacks are becoming more prevalent across our customers’ environments and appear for the first time in this report.
-* Our unique visibility into email attacks, still the leading initial access vector used by adversaries, has put us in a position to detect even more attacks at earlier stages.
+Our unique visibility into email attacks, still the leading initial access vector used by adversaries, has put us in a position to detect even more attacks at earlier stages.
-* Adversary simulation and other authorized testing are excluded
+Adversary simulation and other authorized testing are excluded
 from our data set, leading to a more accurate representation of the threat landscape.
-* What’s old is new: Raspberry Robin, a USB-based threat first discovered by Red Canary, continues to evolve and we provide updated research.
+What’s old is new: Raspberry Robin, a USB-based threat first discovered by Red Canary, continues to evolve and we provide updated research.
-* Mitigation guidance to limit adversaries’ effectiveness.
+Mitigation guidance to limit adversaries’ effectiveness. intro

-## intro
-### HOW TO USE THIS REPORT
+HOW TO USE THIS REPORT
+•
-* Explore the most prevalent and impactful threats, techniques, and trends that we’ve observed.
+Explore the most prevalent and impactful threats, techniques, and trends that we’ve observed.
+•
-* Note how adversaries are evolving their tradecraft as organizations continue their shift to cloud-based identity, infrastructure, and applications.
+Note how adversaries are evolving their tradecraft as organizations continue their shift to cloud-based identity, infrastructure, and applications.
+•
-* Learn how to emulate, mitigate, and detect specific threats and techniques.
+Learn how to emulate, mitigate, and detect specific threats and techniques.
+•
-* Shape and inform your readiness, detection, and response to critical threats.
+Shape and inform your readiness, detection, and response to critical threats.

-# M E T H O D O L O G Y
+4
+methodology
 As Red Canary eclipses a decade providing world-class security operations to organizations around the world, we continue to analyze, learn, and evolve based on the petabytes of raw data and trillions of signals that our XDR platform